Applications for a child support assessment 277-19061108

 Responsibilities include:

-- creating customer profiles for applications received
+- creating customer profiles for paper applications received

 - capturing application details for paper applications and recording them on the customer's record